JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 storage-app-deployment-0   1/1     Running             0          4m56s
 ```

-The app was in `Pending` state for almost 5 minutes:
+The app was in `Pending` state for almost 5 minutes (=duration of our chaos experiment):

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/07/aks-azs-and-lrs-disks/architecture4.png" %}